-On Wednesday, a prestigious seminar was held at Northwick Park Hospital, London.
-The theme was the exciting area of robot assisted rehabilitation after stroke, and specifically the RATULS (Robot Assisted Training for the Upper Limb after Stroke) trial.
+On Wednesday, a prestigious seminar was held of robot-assisted rehabilitation after stroke, and specifically the RATULS (Robot Assisted Training for the Upper Limb after Stroke) trial.

 Dr Hermano Igo Krebs presents his research data.

 Dr Krebs is a pioneer in the use of robots for the rehabilitation of human movement and spoke about how far robotics in stroke rehabilitation have come in the last decade.
 This included how research studies have shown the advantages of using robotics for the upper limb (shoulder, wrist, arm), and which has been endorsed by rehabilitation guidelines (American Heart Association).
 He explained the neuroscientific basis of rehabilitation of the upper limb after stroke, and the state-of-the-art robotics developed to help achieve this, He also reviewed the progress of robotic rehabilitation of the lower limb after stroke, which although behind that of the upper limb, still holds huge promise.